fvdsn/nope/README.md

 ## Loops

-Nope supports two looping mechanism, `loop` which endlessly repeats the expression that follows and `while`, which evaluates a condition and repeats the next expression as long as the condition stays truthy.
+Nope supports two looping mechanism, `loop` which endlessly repeats the expression that follows and `while`, which evaluates a condition and repeats the next expression as long as the condition stays true.

 ```
 var i = 0, while i < 10 (